Attendance and Policies

 - If your student has any type of medical appointment during school hours, the student must bring a doctor’s visit notification form when returning to school.
 If they are not returning to school the same day, they must bring the notice the next school day.

-- If a student is arriving late to school for any reason, the student should go directly to class.
-If the student has an excuse for the late event, please contact the attendance line.
+- If a student is arriving late to school for any reason, the student should go directly to the front office.
+If the student has an excuse for the late event, please bring it with them to the front office and see Ms. Cannon.

 - Students are considered tardy when they arrive after the second bell rings (or when it is scheduled to ring) and within the first 29 minutes of class the students are considered tardy.
 After 30 minutes the tardy is considered as a truant tardy.
 Parents may NOT excuse a tardy.